Towards an M5-Brane Model II: Metric String Structures: Introduction and results

-Second, the graded vector spaces underlying string Lie 2-algebra models are not symplectic and therefore do not admit a {\em cyclic structure}, the correct notion of an inner product for $L_\infty$-algebras.
-A solution to this problem is to use a procedure similar to introducing antifields in the BV formalism and to essentially double the relevant graded vector space by applying a degree-shifted cotangent functor~\cite{Saemann:2017zpd,Saemann:2017rjm}.
-This leads to metric string structures which will be relevant to constructing action principles in the future and in particular to improving the model of~\cite{Saemann:2017zpd}.
-The full development of these metric string structures for general string Lie 2-algebra models is the main goal of this paper.
+Second, the graded vector spaces underlying string Lie 2-algebra models do not admit a symplectic structure, the necessary ingredient in defining a {\em cyclic structure}, the correct notion of an inner product for $L_\infty$-algebras.
+This is a severe gap if one wants to define natural action functionals for higher gauge theories with gauge algebra the string Lie 2-algebra.\footnote{See however~\cite{Fiorenza:2012tb} for an alternative way of defining an action functional for higher connections `by hand', without such a cyclic structure.} A solution to this problem is to use a procedure similar to introducing antifields in the BV formalism and to essentially double the relevant graded vector space by applying a degree-shifted cotangent functor~\cite{Saemann:2017zpd,Saemann:2017rjm}.
+This leads to metric string structures which arise naturally in 6d $\CN=(1,0)$ supersymmetric field theories~\cite{Saemann:2017zpd,Saemann:2017rjm}, and we believe these to be relevant to a potential future construction of a Lagrangian for the (2,0)-theory.
+The full development of these metric string structures, i.e.~the explicit derivation of the form of the connections and their curvature, their gauge transformations and the Bianchi identities, for general string Lie 2-algebra models is the main goal of this paper.